Your Initial iLASIK Consultation at Austin Eye

 The surgeons at Austin Eye are the first and most experienced at performing all-laser-lasik (aka iLASIK) in Austin.
 We offer custom iLasik, which is a custom-tailored treatment for your particular eyes.

 The iLASIK procedure is usually completed in 10-15 minutes for both eyes.

 Though virtually everyone contemplating elective eye surgery has concerns and apprehension, the procedure is extremely safe in patients that we identify as good candidates.

-The cost of iLasik is about $2,500 per eye.
-We are currently offering an iLasik promomotion which will reduce your cost to $2400/eye.
+The cost of iLasik is about $2,400 per eye.
 We accept all major credit cards and offer a convenient monthly payment program – Care Credit – that offers a 24 month no-interest payment plan.

 All LASIK procedures at Austin Eye are performed with the all-laser blade-free iLASIK technology. iLASIK uses one laser to create the corneal flap followed by use of a second laser (excimer laser) to reshape the cornea. iLASIK is an all-laser procedure which has proven to be the safest and most accurate form of LASIK surgery.
 Patients who have “fears” about LASIK should take comfort in the increased safety and accuracy of the “iLASIK” procedure using the IntraLASE laser.

 Uses the prescription obtained through the standard measurement device in the ophthalmologist’s office (known as the phoropter) to guide the excimer laser ablation.
 Conventional iLASIK corrects what are known as “lower order aberrations” which account for approximately 90% of the visual imperfections.
 An IntraLASE laser flap is created followed by an excimer laser ablation that corrects approximately 90% of the eye’s visual aberrations.